 - After all debts have been paid and the probate process is complete, you will have to disburse the assets to the heirs named in the will.
 If one or more heirs are minors, in most cases they are not eligible to receive those assets until they become of age.
 In the interim, you will have to set up a trust to hold those assets on their behalf.
 A tax attorney or estate planning attorney Scottsdale AZ trusts can assist you in this.
 He or she can also make sure that the trust is set up in such a way as to minimize the amount of taxes that the young heirs will have to pay once they come of age.

 Tax inheritance rates vary from one state to another.
 The tax rate is also affected by the relationship of the heir to the deceased.
 In nearly every situation, settling an estate and making sure the required tax obligations are met is more easily handled with the help of an experienced accountant or estate planning attorney.

-Thanks to our friends and contributors from Hildebrand Law for their insight into estate planning practice.
+Thanks to our friends and contributors from Arizona Estate Planning Attorneys for their insight into estate planning practice.